c4pt0r/cn.0xffff.me/pages/007-build-database-in-2020s.md

 I mentioned above is basically no man's land, and it's hard to foresee all the challenges in advance.
 This paragraph concludes with a list of some interesting, though certainly incomplete, challenges that I hope will inspire you:

-- When the data on the storage engines of different tenants are in S3, you could theoretically unlock a larger market based on data sharing and exchange (imagine Google Docs), or on S3 + MVCC you could theoretically achieve a Git-like version control of the data, imagine the smooth experience just like `git checkout <brunch>`, only the difference is that you switch to your database snapshot (I know there are already database products like this on the cloud), which will bring a lot of new application scenarios and unique value.
+- When the data on the storage engines of different tenants are in S3, you could theoretically unlock a larger market based on data sharing and exchange (imagine Google Docs), or on S3 + MVCC you could theoretically achieve a Git-like version control of the data, imagine the smooth experience just like `git checkout <branch>`, only the difference is that you switch to your database snapshot (I know there are already database products like this on the cloud), which will bring a lot of new application scenarios and unique value.

 - New business model.
 There's a potential to be a new business model for database providers, especially in partnership with cloud vendors who can offer the necessary infrastructure and support.
 By providing a DBaaS as a product, database providers can offer customers the convenience and flexibility of using a cloud-based database without the need for them to manage the infrastructure themselves on their own cloud.